07.04.2026

 Pension fund team size and experience requirements.

-Pension funds do not require a minimum team size before investing in a first-time real estate fund.
-What they require is documented coverage across four functions: investment decision-making, asset management, finance and LP reporting, and compliance and governance.
-A team that cannot show named owners for each function, with attributed track record and written processes to back them up, will not pass institutional due diligence regardless of headcount.
+Pension funds require documented role coverage across four key functions - investment decision-making, asset management, finance and LP reporting, and compliance and governance - rather than a minimum team size before investing in a real estate fund.
+A team that cannot show named owners for each function, with attributed track record and written processes, will not pass institutional due diligence regardless of headcount.

 That standard comes directly from the ILPA Standardized Due Diligence Questionnaire, the framework most pension consultants and LP staff use during manager review.
 It covers personnel history, key-person events, senior departures, portfolio monitoring responsibilities, and governance structure.
 There is no employee count threshold in that framework.
 There is a clear expectation that every critical function is covered by a named person with documented authority.